Stash-Ex/.github/profile/README.md

+Stash is a novel blockchain protocol for securely stashing digital assets anywhere in the metaverse.
+A stash can later be claimed by anyone with knowledge of the its location and secret keys.

-**Stash-Ex** is the organization that owns and maintains a growing family of applications and software development kits (coming soon 🤞) for interacting with the metaverse on any internet connected platform, united by the Starknet Blockchain.
+**Stash-Ex** is the organization that owns and maintains the Stash Protocol as well as a growing family of applications and software development kits (coming soon 🤞) for interacting with the metaverse on any internet connected platform, united by the Starknet Blockchain.

 The current applications under development are: